International Fees From

 Plymouth is a campus university with most teaching buildings and student facilities situated on the main campus very close to Plymouth city centre.
 Some teacher training and other education subjects are taught in partnership with colleges in Somerset and Cornwall.
 Access to the city centre from campus or from Alexandra Works is easy by foot but city buses with campus stops run until 11.30pm.
 The railway station is a 5 minute walk from campus and the coach station a 10 minute walk.

 Plymouth university is ranked between 401-500 in the Times Higher Education rankings.
-Plymouth is not ranked in the Shanghai Jaio Tong rankings and is not a member of the Russell Group of universities.
+Plymouth is ranked 801-900 in the Shanghai Jaio Tong rankings.
+Plymouth is not a member of the Russell Group of universities.

 There are currently 3000 international students from 100 countries studying at Plymouth University, this represents approximately 9% of all students.